sodafoundation/architecture-analysis/specs/Daito/Log_specification.md

   * funcname: function name
   * logMsg: log detail Messages

-Log files should be stored in "/var/log/" directory,log file shoud be named "{YYYY-MM-DD}_{ProjectName}.log",for example: 2019-07-02_multi-cloud.log
+Log files should be stored in "/var/log/" directory, log file shoud be named "{YYYY-MM-DD}_{ProjectName}.log",for example: "2019-07-02_multi-cloud.log"
 ### REST API impact

 All the REST API which need logs.